santeri3700/csgosb/README.md

 # Prepare & Run:

-1. Make sure these following things are installed: bash, iptools, coreutils and dpkg-query.
+1. Make sure these following things are installed: bash, iptools and coreutils.
-2. Open a terminal, 'cd' to the directory where you have extracted the script and type 'chmod +x ./csgosb' to give run access.
+2. Open a terminal, 'cd' to the directory where you have extracted the script and type 'chmod +x ./csgosb' to give it run access.
 3. Start the script by typing 'sudo ./csgosb' to the open terminal.

 # How to use:

-The script works as any normal command do in Linux.
+The script works as any other basic command do in Linux.
-It has parameters.
-_manual.txt has more info!_
+Read _manual.txt_ for more info!

 # Faq: